 This can be devastating for a high wage earner who is now faced with a substantial loss of income.

-A. Recent changes to Michigan’s workers comp law have complicated how wage loss benefits are calculated.
+Recent changes to Michigan workplace injury law have complicated how workers’ comp lost wages are calculated.
 If it is determined that you are only partially disabled and have a wage earning capacity, your wage loss benefits can be reduced or stopped.
 It does not matter if you are actually working or not.
-This change in the law is ripe for abuse and you should contact an experienced workers comp lawyer if this happens.
+This change in the law is ripe for abuse and you should contact an experienced lawyer if this happens.

-Q. Can the amount of lost wages I receive change?
+Can the amount wage loss benefits I receive change?

-A. Your workers compensation rate is generally fixed at the time of your injury.
+Your rate is generally fixed at the time of your injury.
 It stays the same even if the economy changes, your job is eliminated or your employer files bankruptcy.
 You are entitled to wage loss benefits as long as you are disabled and cannot work.

 You might also be entitled to differential wage loss benefits if you return to work but at less pay.
-Differential lost wages are the difference between what you’re earning now and what you could earn before the injury.
+Differential wage loss is the difference between what you’re earning now and what you could earn before the injury.

-If your employer or its insurance company decides that you are only partially disabled then your wage loss benefits can be changed.
+If your employer or its insurance company decides that you are only partially disabled then your Michigan workers’ comp lost wages amount can be changed.
 You will be sent to a vocational rehabilitation counselor for an employability and wage earning capacity analysis.
 You will be asked about your educational background, work history, and job search efforts.
 The vocational rehabilitation counselor will then review medical records, perform a transferable skills analysis, and give an opinion about whether you can find other work.

-Q. What happens if I’m receiving the wrong wage loss rate?
+What happens if I’m receiving the wrong workers’ comp lost wages rate?

-A. Many disputes over workers compensation occur because your employer or its insurance company are paying weekly benefits at the wrong rate.
-If you suspect that you are receiving the incorrect wage loss rate, you must call an experienced worker compensation attorney for help.
+Many disputes occur because your employer or its insurance company are paying weekly benefits at the wrong Michigan workers’ comp lost wages rate.
+If you suspect that you are receiving the incorrect rate, you must call an experienced worker compensation attorney for help.
 An experienced attorney can take a look at your wage records and tell you whether you are receiving the correct rate.
-For help from a workers compensation attorney now, call us at (855) 221-2667.
+For help from an attorney now, call us at (844) 345-0952.
 There call is free and the advice is free.